 Exchange Server is the most widely used email server application in various organizations.
 It is crucial to handle and manage the Server to avoid any unfortunate circumstances which leads to the ultimate data loss.
 There are some mistakes which users realize once occurred like the deletion of mailbox from the Exchange Server or server crash down, etc. They need to recover their deleted mailbox items which were deleted intentionally or unintentionally.
+There is also an option to restore Exchange Server 2016 using Windows Server backup.
 For most of the common queries to us about deleted mailboxes in Exchange 2016, let us find out the perfect solution.

 Where do deleted mailboxes move from the Exchange Server?

 Whenever any user deletes any Exchange mailbox, that deleted mailbox is still available in the mailbox database but is termed into the disabled state.
 By default, the Exchange Server has a retention period of about 30 days in the Deleted Folder.
 So, the deleted mailbox can be recovered by connecting it to the Active Directory user account within 30 days from the time of deletion.
 But remember, this is possible only till the retention period is not over or the deleted mailbox is not purged or deleted permanently by the user.

 How to configure the Exchange mailbox retention period in Exchange 2016?